Simutronics: HeroEngine

 HeroEngine is a 3D game engine and server technology platform developed specifically for building MMO-style games, based around a system similar to the IFE using the Hero Script Language (HSL).
-Originally developed for the company's own game Hero's Journey - which never made it to the testing stage - the engine has since been licensed by other companies.
+Originally developed for the company's own game Hero's Journey - vaporware which never made it to the testing stage - the engine has since been licensed by other companies.
 Simutronics sold the HeroEngine to Idea Fabrik, Plc. on August 5, 2010.